kyunas96/yetis-list/README.md

 Our application uses Express, Mongoose, and MongoDB along with multiple [other packages](#technologies).

-* The user post route will sign up a user.
+* The user signup route with a method of post will sign up a user.
 Once it has a request, we use Validator to check for any missing fields or incorrectly formmatted emails.
 * After validating, we check to see if the email already exists in MongoDB.
 If there are no duplicates then a new user is created using Mongoose, and we encrypt the password * * * using BCrypt.
 Upon success, the user is returned as JSON.

 ```js